Flourless Banana & Protein Powder Pancakes (40g+ Protein)

 A photo of three cooked protein pancakes in a black pan.

-Pan fry until golden and you can easily flip with a spatula.
-Repeat on the other side and with remaining batter.
+Pan fry each side until you can easily flip with a spatula and both sides are lightly golden.

 Kitchen Tips

-• Blend ingredients together to save time and ensure a uniform batter.
-Otherwise, you can whisk in a bowl by hand, just make sure to really mash the banana prior so it’s not clumpy.
+• Blend ingredients together.
+It’s speedy and creates a nice uniform batter.
+Otherwise, you can whisk by hand in a bowl, just make sure to really mash the banana first so it’s not clumpy.

 • Pour batter mixture into a small milk jug.
-Once the frying pan is greased and hot, pour batter direct from the jug into the pan.
+Once the frying pan is greased and hot, pour the batter directly from the jug.
 This will help ensure perfect pancake rounds!👌

 • Look out for signs that your pancakes are ready to flip, like a golden brown colour and edges that slightly pull away.
-The pancake should lift easily off the griddle or frying pan when ready to flip.
-If not, cook for a bit longer.
+If well-oiled/buttered, the pancake should lift easily off the griddle or frying pan when ready to flip.
+If not, cook for a smidge longer.

 Serving Suggestions

 Enjoy for breakfast or a post-workout meal.
-While totally ace by themselves, pancakes are always infinitely better with toppings (and the extra goodies add nutritional diversity and bulk out the meal!).
-You could try:
+While these are totally ace by themselves, pancakes are infinitely better with toppings (and the extra goodies add nutritional diversity and bulk out the meal!).
+Try:

-• An extra protein boost by adding a dollop of Greek yoghurt, cottage cheese, chopped nuts or sprinkle of hemp seeds.
+• An extra protein boost with a dollop of Greek yogurt, cottage cheese, chopped nuts, or a sprinkle of hemp seeds.

-• Bumping up the sweetness by scattering over chopped seasonal fresh fruit, stewed fruit, fruit compote or a drizzle of maple syrup.
+• Bumping up the sweetness with chopped seasonal fruit, stewed fruit, fruit compote, or a drizzle of maple syrup or honey.

-• Adding texture with a sprinkle of crunchy granola or muesli, your favourite chopped nuts, a drizzle of tahini, shredded coconut or an assortment of seeds.
+• Adding texture with a sprinkle of crunchy granola or muesli, your favorite chopped nuts, a drizzle of tahini, shredded coconut, or an assortment of seeds.

-Thanks for reading!🥞 After more protein-packed breakfast ideas?
-Try this vegetable and cheddar loaf or this Greek yoghurt berry smoothie.
+Thanks for reading!🥞 I hope you enjoy these protein pancakes with protein powder.
+After more protein-packed breakfast ideas?
+Try this easy and easy Greek Yoghurt Berry Smoothie.

 Flourless Banana & Protein Powder Pancakes